georgexyz19/georgexyz.com/content/posts/vim-tips.md

 Ubuntu 18.04 comes with a stripped down version of Vim.
 If you want to use Vim for serious work, you want the full version.
+I am using Vim 8.0 under Linux Mint 19.03.
+Some settings discussed in this article may not apply to your system, so keep that in mind.

 ### Vim Installation